hyperledger/besu-docs/docs/Concepts/Node-Keys.md

     Enode URL domain name support is an experimental feature that you can use in private [permissioned networks](Permissioning/Permissioning-Overview.md) only.

+To use domain names in your enode URL:

+* Configure DNS reverse lookup.
-To use domain names in your enode URL, ensure you have DNS reverse lookup configured, and enabled DNS support using the `--Xdns-enabled` command line option.
+* Enable DNS support using Besu's `--Xdns-enabled` experimental command line option.

 !!! example "Example enode URL using a domain name"